DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Neural Network

-To start, I'll run a neural network model, with all of the variables, using the neural net package.
+To start, I'll run a basic neural network model, with all of the variables, using the neural net package.
 I don't expect good results for this model for several reasons: 1) I prefer running neural networks using the keras/tensorflow packages, 2) many of the activation & optimizer functions, as well as the input/output layers, can't be modified here and 3) The only real reason to run this model is to show a plot example, since this is not currently an option for the keras/tf packages.
-I'll note that I'll need to first normalize my data before running the model:
+Unlike the SVM, I definitely want to normalize my data before running a neural network model:
 ```
 dtrain_norm = as.data.frame(lapply(dtrain[,2:45], normalize))